 Museum of Flight - A hands-on museum dedicated to the history and phenomena of flight located south of Seattle.
 This is where you sit in the cockpit of a SR71 Blackbird. \$21.

-Museum of Glass - A gorgeous and instructive museum/art gallery with tours and live artists at work. \$15.
+Museum of Glass - A gorgeous and instructive museum/art gallery. \$15.